 Doubting Thomas

-by | Apr 12, 2021 | Newsletter Archives | 0 comments
+by | Apr 16, 2023 | Devotion, Newsletter Archives | 0 comments

 Lessons I Have Learned From Doubting Thomas

-Finally, the Bishop encouraged the candidates not to panic or fear when the doubts arise.
+Finally, the Bishop encouraged the confirmation candidates not to panic or fear when the doubts arise.
 And I might add, ” Don’t run away!
 Lean into it, embrace it, suffer through it, learn from it.”
 What may come is a great sense of wonder and awe.
 And a certainty that you are not God, which is something worthy of being certain about!

 0 Comments